-- Administrators must upload a valid certificate to the Dominion KX II or generate a self-signed certificate on the Dominion KX II.
-The certificate must have a valid host designation. - Each user must add the CA certificate (or a copy of self-signed certificate) to the Trusted Root CA store in their browser. - To install the self-signed certificate when using Windows Vista® operating system and Windows 7® operating system: - 1.
-Include the Dominion KX II IP address in the Trusted Site zone and ensure 'Protected Mode' is off. - 2.
-Launch Internet Explorer® using the Dominion KX II IP address as the URL.
-A Certificate Error message will be displayed. - 3.
-Select View Certificates. - 4.
+- Administrators must upload a valid certificate to the device or generate a self-signed certificate on the device.
+The certificate must have a valid host designation. - Each user must add the CA certificate (or a copy of self-signed certificate) to the Trusted Root CA store in their browser. - ► To install the self-signed certificate when using Windows Vista® operating system and Windows 7® operating system: - 1.
+Include the KX II IP address in the Trusted Site zone and ensure 'Protected Mode' is off. - 2.
+Launch Internet Explorer® using the KX II IP address as the URL.
+A Certificate Error message will be displayed. - Select View Certificates. - 4.
 On the General tab, click Install Certificate.
 The certificate is then installed in the Trusted Root Certification Authorities store. - 5.
-After the certificate is installed, the Dominion KX II IP address can be removed from the Trusted Site zone.
+After the certificate is installed, the KX II IP address should be removed from the Trusted Site zone.

-To enable AKC download server certificate validation:
+► To enable AKC download server certificate validation:

 - 1. Choose Device Settings > Device Services.
-The Device Service Settings page appears. - 2.
+The Device Service Settings page opens. - 2.
 Select the Enable AKC Download Server Certificate Validation checkbox or you can leave the feature disabled (default). - 3.
 Click OK.